At the beginning of 2021, I combed through my social media, website, and blogs, and deleted all content that refers to women and:

 - The BMI myth – that you must have a certain BMI to be healthy, which is not true.
 In fact it’s entirely possible to be healthy (or unhealthy) at any size.

 - Labeling food as inherently good and bad – in truth, the only “bad” food is food that is spoiled or rotten.

 - Everyone needs to fast – enough already!
 I can’t count the women I saw in 2020 who said “but I fast 16 hours a day, how come I can’t lose weight?”

 - Restricting food for no valid reason – from AIP to keto to vegan to what their last practitioner told them to do….
 I saw a record number of women in 2020 who were severely restricting food based on health theories rather than what their bodies told them.

 All of these run a high risk of creating disordered eating, including feeling bad about food desires, thinking too much about food, and feast or famine behavior (this is when food restriction causes binge eating or overeating before and after the restriction).

 In 2021 I am 100% committed to changing my approach with women and food.
 I am taking classes and workshops in Food Freedom, Intuitive Eating, and anti-racism for health practitioners.
 I will not hesitate to bring race and societal issues up in regard to women, health, and food – because these ARE interconnected.

-What I WILL do is help women develop radical love and acceptance for their bodies by tuning in – not out.
+What I WILL do is help women develop radical acceptance for their bodies, and self-care, by tuning in – not out.
 This means dimming the external messages and amplifying the internal ones.
 I will use GENTLE nutrition to help women get stronger and healthier and more expansive with food choices.

-Will I help women lose weight?
-No, I won’t.
-Weight loss can happen as a result (or side effect) of tuning in, but any offerings of weight loss or weight regulation are now off my menu.
+Weight loss can happen as a result (or side effect) of gentle nutrition and tuning in, but any sole offerings of weight loss or weight regulation are now off my menu.
 We have far more important things to accomplish, like healing our relationship with food, learning to be strong women, and showing up in the world.